Azure/terraform-provider-azapi/docs/guides/managed_service_identity.md

 More information on [the fields supported in the provider block can be found here](../index.html#argument-reference).

 <!-- it's not clear to me that we even need this info; it seems like this is the sort of thing you'd know about if you needed it.

-### Custom MSI endpoints

-Developers who are using a custom MSI endpoint can specify the endpoint in one of two ways:

-- In the provider block using the `msi_endpoint` field
-- Using the `ARM_MSI_ENDPOINT` environment variable.

-You don't normally need to set the endpoint, because Terraform and the Azure Provider will automatically locate the appropriate endpoint.

--->